JessCPU/cyber-lab-setup-week-1/week-2/README.md

 ## 🗺️ W2-PM5 — Network Scanning with Zenmap/Nmap

-The final project module moved from public OSINT to authorized local network discovery[cite: 19].
+The final project module moved from public OSINT to authorized local network discovery.

 **The workflow included:**
 1. Reviewing the local Windows network configuration.